✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Hooks paired with campaigns

 TrustPulse's option store maps webhook IDs to campaign IDs.
-SleekView joins that to your live campaign list and shows orphaned hooks.
+SleekView joins that to your live campaign list and shows orphaned hooks with the original campaign name.

 Failure rate, sortable

-Sort by failure count to find webhooks delivering badly so you can re-register them before social proof goes cold.
+Sort by failure count to find webhooks delivering badly so you can re-register them before social proof goes cold and the campaign quietly stops converting.

 Cross-site rollup

-On agencies running TrustPulse on many client sites, see every install's connection state in one network-admin table.
+On agencies running TrustPulse across many client sites, see every install's connection state in one network-admin table.
+Monthly health checks take minutes.

 Audience